modm-io/modm/tools/build_script_generator/module.md

 ### GDB

-Two commands are provided for convenience via the `modm/gdbinit` configuration:
+A few commands are provided for convenience via the `modm/gdbinit` configuration:

-- `restart` resets the device and halts.
+- `reset`: resets the device and halts.
-- `rerun` resets the device and continues execution.
+- `rerun`: resets the device and continues execution.
+- `modm_coredump`: Dumps all volatile memories into a `coredump.txt` file.
+                   See the `modm:platform:fault` module for details.
+- `modm_build_id`: Finds and prints the GNU build id of the firmware.

 GDB continues running the target after attaching, but *does not* load an ELF file!
 Please pass the ELF file as a command line argument.